ByteChkR/VisCPU/docs/GettingStarted.md

 Targets consist out of one or more jobs that will be carried out in order.

 #### Build Target Jobs
-Jobs that make up Build Targets have a Name and a list of Depending Targets that have to be ran beforehand.
+Jobs that make up Build Targets have a Name and a list of Depending Targets that have to be completed beforehand.
 Each job is referencing a BuildRunner by name.
 The Build runner then gets executed with the arguments specified in the Job Settings.

 ____